ali-pour-amir/SDFLMQ/README.md

 # DFLMQ
-An API for Decentralized Federated Learning over MQTT communication.
+An API for Semi-Decentralized Federated Learning over MQTT communication.